 Arugam Bay: Older kids will love Sri Lanka’s answer to Surfer’s Paradise, and you can’t beat the laid back charm of the Arugam Bay area for a relaxing holiday away from the hustle and bustle of the busier resorts.

 Mirissa: Turquoise seas and golden sands are the name of the game over at Mirissa along with a chilled cafe beach culture and the chance to go whale and dolphin spotting.
 Head to nearby Polhenna Beach to spot authentic stilt fisherman!

 As you’d expect from an island surrounded by the Indian Ocean, seafood is fresh, plentiful and delicious in Sri Lankan cuisine.
 Try a sour fish curry – one of Sri Lanka’s fave dishes – and chase it down with a side portion of green jackfruit curry.
 And don’t forget your cup of Sri Lankan tea, picked and brewed in the area.

 There’s plenty of food on the menu for fussy kids (no matter where you eat, the staff will bend over backwards to serve up something the kids will like), but we say get them to try Sri Lanka’s answer to fast food: kottu.
 The dish is fried up using stacks of special roti, known as godamba roti, and kids can choose what they want to throw into the mix (we loved the chicken ones).
-The delicious result is a mix of salty pieces of fried dough and spot-on spices – it certainly knocks the spot off the humble hamburger!
+The delicious result is a mix of salty pieces of fried dough and spot-on spices – it certainly knocks the spots off the humble hamburger!